rfitzhugh/terraform-associate/objectives/02-terraform-purpose.md

 ### Workspaces

-Each Terraform configuration has an associated backend that defines how operations are executed and where persistent data such as the Terraform state are stored.
+Each Terraform configuration has an associated backend that defines how operations are executed and where persistent data, such as the Terraform state, are stored.
 The persistent data stored in the backend belongs to a workspace.

 The backend has only one workspace (by default), called "default", and only one Terraform state associated with that configuration.
 This workspace is unique both because it is the default and also because it cannot ever be deleted.